Chinese martial arts have many methods for training and skill development.

 Chi Gung – Internal energy exercises

-The Eagle Claw system, is a well rounded system incorporating, self defense/fighting skills at all ranges, close range, medium and long.
-Low, middle and high, hand striking both with the fist and open hand, kicking, throwing and seizing or grabbing.
+The Eagle Claw system, is a well rounded system incorporating self defense/fighting skills at all ranges: close range, medium and long.
+Low, middle and high, hand striking both with the fist and open hand, kicking, throwing, seizing or grabbing.

 Taught progressivly through forms or routines, which develop different body skill sets as they get higher and more complex.
 Forms or routines are a library or catalogue of individual techniques, which must then be understood through use of application.